NicTool/dns-resource-record/README.md

 const validatedA = new A(exampleRRs.A)
 ```

-We can also manipulate the validated record using specially named setter functions:
+Manipulate the validated record using pattern named setter functions:

 ```js
 console.log(validatedA.toBind())